**This post contains affiliate links. Please see my disclosure page for more information.**

 3. Realise we can’t always see the bigger picture

-This can give you an insight into the way God can work in the life of a believer too.
-Sometimes, like the Rubik’s Cube, we don’t have that overall omniscient knowledge that God possesses.
-When God moves things out of place in our lives temporarily, we can’t always appreciate that he has a plan for us and that it may be leading eventually to greater order for us.
+In the same way, we don’t have that overall omniscient knowledge that God possesses.
+When God moves things out of place in our lives, we can’t always appreciate that he has a plan for us and that it may be leading eventually to greater order for us.

 We can’t always see the bigger picture from our own limited perspective.
 It’s true it may not offer much comfort in our time of grief, and I would be the last one to make light of such a situation.
 But we need to trust that God sees things that we cannot see.